audioboxer217/audioboxer217.github.io/index.md

 `08/2016-Present`
 __Coda Global__, US - Remote

-_Cloud Engineer_ - Assist clients with their move to a Cloud-based, DevOps style approach for their applications.
+_Sr.
+Cloud Engineer_ - Assist clients with their move to a Cloud-based, DevOps style approach for their applications.
 This includes infstructure work as well as CI/CD Pipeline development and getting started with container technology.

 `06/2015-07-2016`
 __Avnet__, Phoenix, AZ - Remote